AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Darkvision.*** You have Darkvision with a range of 60 feet.

 ***Moon's Blessing.*** You are part of a Moonfolk lineage, and the moon has given you specific gifts as part of that lineage.
 Choose a lineage from the Moonfolk Lineage table: Soratami, the lineage of the soaring cities; Moritami, the lineage of the forest floor; or Maigomin, the lost Moonfolk.
-You gain the 1st-level benefits of that lineage, and when you reach 5th-level you also gain an additional lineage benefit.
+You gain the 1st level benefits of that lineage, and when you reach 5th level you also gain an additional lineage benefit.

 ***Enlightened Mind.*** You gain proficiency in Investigation, as well as one of the following skills; Arcana, History, Nature, or Religion.